 Raised in Buenos Aires, Argentina and the US, Cristina Kotz Cornejo is an independent filmmaker.
 3 Américas (2007) marks her feature film debut.
-She has shown the film at over 15 venues nationally and internationally, ranging from Montevideo, Uruguay to San Francisco to New York City.
+She has shown the film around the world, ranging from Montevideo, Uruguay to San Francisco to New York City.
 3 Américas was in the official script competition (as Soledad) at the 2003 International Festival of New Latin American Cinema in Havana, Cuba.
-She is the recipient of a 2004 & 2007 Moving Image Fund Grants from the LEF Foundation in support of 3 Américas’ development and was invited to attend the Sundance Institute’s 2004 Independent Producer’s Conference with 3 Américas.
+She is the recipient of a 2004 & 2007 Moving Image Fund Grants from the LEF Foundation in support of 3 Américas’ development and was invited to attend the Sundance Institute’s 2004 Independent Producer’s Conference with 3 Américas (as Soledad).
 3 Américas is distributed by Vanguard Cinema and Cinetic Rights Management and can be found here on Netflix.
 Her short film, La Guerra Que No Fue/The War That Never Was (2004) has screened at over 25 national and international festivals in over 10 countries and is distributed by OUAT!
 Media.
-Her shorts, Despertar (2011) and Hermanas (2013), are currently playing festivals around the world.
-She recently completed her latest short film, Buena Fé (2014) shot in Argentina in summer of 2013 and is in the financing stage of her next feature film, Hermanas de Fé and in the writing stage of a new feature screenplay.
+Her shorts, Despertar (2011), Hermanas (2013) and Buena Fé (2014) have played festivals around the world.
+She is in the financing stage of her next feature film, Hermanas de Fé and in the writing stage of a new feature screenplay.

 In 2014, Cristina was promoted to Full Professor in the Department of Visual and Media Arts at Emerson College in Boston making her the first Latina Full Professor of Media Production in the US.